What Is a Survival Bracelet and Why Do You Need One?

 Credit: Wallpaper Flare

 It's easy to get lost in the wilderness, especially if you don't have any sort of electronic device, GPS, or compass.
-To ensure that you know how to safely return home without getting lost in the forest, you can make marks on trees.
-Just tie a few lengths of paracord to the trees you pass.
+To ensure that you find your way back, mark trees with lengths of paracord as you pass by.

 Three different kinds of survival knots using cord